the-anna-project/annad/doc/concept/connection.md

 Following is a picture describing the process of connection creation within the neural network. `[0]` marks the point at which it is tried to map the given input sequence to a CLG tree ID in the available storage.
-This information is attached to the current impulse. `[1]` marks the points at which it is tried to lookup connections of the current CLG tree.
+This information is attached to the current context. `[1]` marks the points at which it is tried to lookup connections of the current CLG tree.
 This is only possible in case there is a CLG tree ID known.
 If there is no CLG tree ID available, connections are created as described above.